jackblun/Globalinc/docs/index.md

 Visualisations created using [amCharts](https://www.amcharts.com/)

-The following countries included in GCIP are omitted due to concerns over data consistency: New Zealand, Singapore (before 2000), Uganda, Bosnia and Herzegovina, Georgia.
+The following countries included in GCIP are omitted due to concerns over data consistency: New Zealand, Singapore (before 2000), Uganda, Bosnia and Herzegovina (from 1996), Georgia (from 1996).

 # Contact